rundfunk47/stinsen/README.md

 * `NavigationCoordinatable` - For navigational flows.
 Make sure to wrap these in a NavigationViewCoordinator somewhere if you wish to push on the navigation stack.
 * `TabCoordinatable` - For TabViews.
-* `RootCoordinatable` - Just a view and routes that do not push but rather replace the entire view, can be used for instance when switching between logged in/logged out.
+* `ViewCoordinatable` - Just a view and routes that do not push but rather replace the entire view, can be used for instance when switching between logged in/logged out.

 # Sample App 📱